violet-eco/violet-eco.github.io/docs/specs/kernel/hardware.md

 - IDE/SATA devices are detected through the IDE/SATA controller
 - USB devices are enumerated through the USB protocol stack

-## Connection interface identifier
+## Connection Interface Identifier

-The connection interface identifier (CII) is a 4-byte number describing what a device is connected to:
+The Connection Interface Identifier (CII) is a 4-byte number describing what a device is connected to:

 - Connection type (1 byte)
   - `0x01`: PCI-Express